 SCOTTISH CLUB RECORDS

-The Scottish football league system has seen a number changes from its inception for the 1890-91 season.
-From the list of clubs who competed for the inaugural championship, all but three clubs are either defunct or continue to ply their trade in non-league circles.
+The Scottish football league system has undergone a number of changes since its inception in the 1890-91 season.
+Of the clubs that competed in the inaugural championship, only three remain active within the Scottish professional league structure; the remainder are either defunct or now compete in non-league football.

-The teams who competed for the first championship were:
+The clubs that contested the first Scottish League championship were:

 Abercorn, Cambuslang, Celtic, Cowlairs, Dumbarton, Heart of Midlothian, Rangers, Renton, St. Mirren, Third Lanark and Vale of Leven.

-Three points for a win replaced the 2 points system for the 1994-95 season onwards.
+The points system was also revised, with 3 points for a win replacing the traditional 2-point system from the 1994-95 season onwards.

-Here's how the League structure has been amended over time:
+Below is the outline of how the Scottish League structure has evolved over time:

 1891 - 18931893 - 19151915 - 19211921 - 19231923 - 19261926 - 1946